Tuberculin

 Common side effects include redness, itchiness (pruritus), and pain at the site of injection.
 Allergic reactions may occasionally occur.
-The test may be falsely positive in those who have been previously vaccinated with BCG or have been infected by other types of mycobacteria.
-The test may be falsely negative within ten weeks of infection, in those less than six months old, and in those who have been infected for many years.
 Use is safe in pregnancy.

-Tuberculin was discovered in 1890 by Robert Koch.
+The original tuberculin, a glycerin extract of Mycobacterium tuberculosis, was discovered in 1890 by Robert Koch.
 Koch, best known for his work on the etiology (cause, origin) of tuberculosis (TB), laid down various rigorous guidelines that aided the establishment between a pathogen and the specific disease that followed that were later named Koch's postulates.
 Although he initially believed it would cure tuberculosis, this was later disproved.
-Tuberculin is made from an extract of Mycobacterium tuberculosis.
+PPD was invented in 1934 by Florence B. Seibert, greatly improving the reliability of the skin test over Koch's extract.

-It is on the World Health Organization's List of Essential Medicines.
+PPD is on the World Health Organization's List of Essential Medicines.